ManyaGupta23/apparel-textiles-analytics/Week_1_Data_Collection_Cleaning/raw_data/README.md

 ## Data Processing

 The original datasets were retained separately as raw data.
 Data cleaning, transformation, missing-value handling, standardization, and integration were performed in later stages of the project.

-## Important Note

-The raw data should not be modified directly.
-Cleaned and transformed versions are stored separately to maintain a clear distinction between the original source data and processed data.